zonca/italianschoolsd-website/site/content/news/italian-class-kids-sandiego-2024.md

 We also have [an adult class for beginners](/adults) at the same time and same location, so that parents can take a separate Italian class.

+We propose 2 sessions:

+* 28 February to 27 March, Wednesdays 4pm-6pm, 6 classes, $246
+* 10 April to 22 May, Wednesdays 4pm-6pm, 7 classes, $287
+* Both (10% discount on second session), 13 classes, $504

-First class January 24th, last class March 27th, 10 classes, the tuition is $415, please fill the pre-enrollment form (not binding), we will then send an invoice as soon as the class is confirmed, pay the invoice to confirm enrollment.
+Please fill the pre-enrollment form (not binding), we will then send an invoice as soon as the class is confirmed, pay the invoice to confirm enrollment.

 <div class="tc">
 <a href="https://docs.google.com/forms/d/e/1FAIpQLSd4sac0Y2wdTd9gm2AF1Y9uuVPPyJzHfHEphJPA1iYPkrP43g/viewform?usp=sf_link" class="btn raise">Fill the pre-enrollment form</a>